 - Visit the Museum de Gevangenpoort - The Gevangenpoort has an extensive history.
 In the 1400s it was a prison but for the past two centuries has been a museum.
 It’s interesting to walk through and learn about medieval torture.

 - Shop along Denneweg – Although some of the restaurants in this area are pretty upscale, you can walk down the main street here, window shop and stop off at a pub for lunch.

-- Westbroekpark – If you want to get away from the touristy parts of the city, come to this serene park that has over 20,000 types of roses that bloom between June through November.
+- Relax in Westbroekpark – If you want to get away from the touristy parts of the city, come to this serene park, which has over 20,000 types of roses that bloom between June through November.

 - Visit the Hague Municipal Museum – If you’re an art lover, don’t miss this museum.
 It contains some of the early works of Picasso, Monet and van Gogh.